Our team of high caliber engineers, scientists, mathematicians, and statisticians develop rigorous quantitative methods to build efficient and

 Other mathematicians may study theoretical or abstract concepts in mathematics.
 Sometimes called theoretical mathematicians, they identify, research, and resolve unexplained issues in mathematics.
 They are concerned primarily with exploring new areas and relationships of mathematical theories to increase knowledge and understanding about the field.

 Despite the differences between applied and theoretical mathematics, these areas frequently overlap.
 Many mathematicians, particularly those in government or private industry, will use both applied and theoretical knowledge in their job duties.

 However, most people with a degree in mathematics or who develop mathematical theories and models are not formally known as mathematicians.
 Instead, they work in related fields and professions.
 In the computer systems design and related services industries, for example, they may be known as computer programmers or systems analysts.
 In finance, they may be known as quantitative analysts or statisticians.
 Other industries may refer to them as data scientists.

 Many people with a Ph.D. in mathematics, particularly theoretical mathematics, work as postsecondary teachers in education institutions.
 They usually have a mix of teaching and research responsibilities.
 Some may conduct individual research or collaborate with other professors or mathematicians.
 Collaborators may work together at the same institution or from different locations.

-Mathematicians held about 3,500 jobs in 2014.
-The industries that employed the most mathematicians were as follows:
+Mathematicians hold about 3,500 jobs.
+The industries that employ the most mathematicians are as follows: